centreon/centreon-documentation/versioned_docs/version-24.04/administration/custom-login.md

 - **Login page:** you can change the background and the logo, and add a text.
 - **Name of the platform:** you can define a name for your platform (e.g. Test, Production) that will be displayed in the banner once you are logged in.

-To be able to customize your Centreon platform, you need to use the **Centreon IT Edition Extensions** extension.
+Customizing your Centreon platform required the **Centreon IT Edition Extensions** extension.
 This extension is automatically installed on your platform.

 > **Centreon IT Edition Extensions** is a Centreon extension that requires a valid [license](../administration/licenses.md).
 > To purchase one, contact [Centreon](mailto:sales@centreon.com).